-We’re Saving a Piece of History – Now, Let’s Finish the Job!
+We’re Saving a Piece of History – Let’s Keep the Progress Going!

-A portion of Rosie the Riveter’s Willow Run Factory, located just east of Ypsilanti, Michigan, has been preserved as an exciting new home for the Yankee Air Museum.
-Now, we are beginning the next phase of the Campaign, to raise the funds necessary to fill our big, empty historic box with exciting exhibits and programs!
-So we can tell the story of Rosie and the Arsenal of Democracy that helped America and her Allies win WWII, as well as share the excitement of aviation, technology and STEM education with future generations.
+A portion of Rosie the Riveter’s Willow Run Factory, located just east of Ypsilanti, Michigan, has been preserved to become the exciting new home for the Yankee Air Museum.
+Now, we’re raising the funds necessary to continue the building renovation, so that we can eventually fill it with exciting exhibits that tell the story of Rosie and the Arsenal of Democracy production miracle that helped America and her Allies win WWII, as well as share the excitement of aviation and technology with future generations.

 - FROM SOUTH TO NORTH, COUNTRY TO CITY People moved in great numbers to southeastern Michigan from the South and from more rural areas to work at Willow Run, accelerating growth and development throughout the region, and sparking a demographic trend that continues to this day.